-The fact that the model skill is lower in the Danish waters compared to the Baltic Sea stations is consistent with other modeling results \cite{karna2021}.
+The fact that the model skill is lower in the Danish waters compared to the Baltic Sea stations is consistent with other modeling results.
 Compared to the 1 nautical mile Nemo-Nordic 2.0 3D baroclinic model \cite{karna2021}, the presented results are comparable or better.
-Although the simulation period, model configuration, and forcings are different, \citeA{karna2021} state that Nemo-Nordic yields CRMSD below 7 cm and 10 cm in the Baltic Sea and Danish waters, respectively, similar to our results.
-However, at certain locations, e.g.~Fredericia, Nemo-Nordic 2.0 accuracy is lower, CRMSD being above 12 cm.
-This is most likely due to the fact that the complex geometry of the Danish Straits cannot be properly represented with a 1 nautical mile (1.8 km) regular grid.
+Although the simulation period, model configuration, and forcings are different, \citeA{karna2021} state similar model skill in the Baltic Sea and Danish waters (CRMSD below 7 cm and 10 cm, respectively).
+However, at certain locations, e.g.~Fredericia, accuracy is lower, CRMSD being above 12 cm.
+This is most likely due to the fact that the complex geometry of the Danish Straits cannot be properly represented with a 1 nautical mile (1.8 km) structured grid.

-The presented optimization method is a promising step towards automated calibration of ocean models.
-Bottom friction tuning is necessary in almost all coastal applications and manual tuning of spatially variable friction coefficient can be a very time consuming task.
-In the case of traditional ocean models with no adjoint model implementation, the options for automated tuning are limited: one would have to rely on ensemble-based estimates of the cost function gradient, for example.
-As the size of the ensemble is proportional to the number of control variable degrees of freedom, the computational cost in practice is significant.
-In our case, one iteration is 3.4 times more expensive compared to the forward model, i.e.~the cost is roughly equivalent to running a 3-member ensemble.
+As tuning of bottom friction is necessary in many coastal applications, the presented optimization procedure is a promising step towards automated calibration of ocean models.
+Manual tuning of spatially variable friction coefficient can be a very time consuming task.
+Without an adjoint model, the options for automated tuning are limited: one has to rely on a brute-force search, or ensemble-based estimates of the cost function gradient, for example.
+In both approaches, computational cost is proportional to the degrees of freedom (number of nodes) of the control field.
+In this application, one iteration takes 3.4 times longer than running the forward model, i.e.~the cost is roughly equivalent to running a 3-member ensemble.
 The accuracy, however, is much better as the gradient ${\mathrm dJ}/{\mathrm d\bm{\theta}}$ is computed exactly.